 THIS APPLICATION IS CURRENTLY CLOSED!

-applications from downtown commercial building and/or business owners.
 The Louisiana Main Street program offers grants ranging from $2,500 to $10,000.
 Grants are available for either interior or exterior building rehabilitation projects.

 Applications received from Hammond Downtown Development District building and/or business owners will compete statewide for funding with other Main Street communities.